paulsboutique3d/paulsboutique3d-kb/electronics.md

 ## Version 3 Electronics for Shroud (V3)

 - **Wider shroud**—accepts **airsoft magazines** natively.
-- Updated clearances and interfaces for easier assembly and alignment.
 - Compatible with common aftermarket parts (e.g., SD Studios mag base)
 - Recommended for new builds, especially if you want airsoft mag compatibility out of the box.